Boscobrand/PROJECT-ONE/README.md

 ## **BACKGROUND**

 For this first project, we were presented with the opportunity to create a game that would be deployed through our personal GitHub.
 We were provided with several options including Flash Cards, Trivia, Spaceman, Tower of Hanoi or Simon.
+Our challenge was to develop, build, and deliver the game at the end of a FIVE DAY SPRINT.
 My selection was to develop a game similar to Simon, the popular game from the 1980's based on pattern recognition, but from a different perspective.

 <img width="1042" alt="BOMB SQUAD" src="https://user-images.githubusercontent.com/57998649/161198883-4c2d9393-be4f-4ecf-abf8-8baf02388c03.png">